Flight & Alarm

 100% of gliding clubs in Europe use PowerFLARMs.
 Canadian gliding clubs reported 69% equipage with the technology in 2019.
 The Soaring Association of Canada recommends them and provides grants to clubs for their purchase.
 In addition, the SAC group insurance plan provides rebates for clubs that are equipped with FLARMs.
 The cost of a FLARM is $2,000 or less.

 Though PowerFLARMs are endorsed by Transport Canada they are not legislated.
-Some countries in Europe have mandated FLARMs and the manufacturer is not aware of a collision occurring with their proper use.
+France has mandated FLARM use and the manufacturer is not aware of a collision occurring with their proper use.

 What Is Gliding